Cao-Jinyu/IncubatePi/README.md

 #### 18. Success of the application
 The application is evaluated on its temperature response time based on the neonate's temperature changes.
 The experimental results are included [HERE](./Experimental%20Data).
 The application is successful in holding a steady temperature within the incubator and changes the temperature accordingly with low latency and useful graphical output.

+Overall, this project demonstrates a key understanding of real-time applications, and follows a clear software life-cycle using proper software development techniques.

 ## University of Glasgow
 Developed as part of Real Time Embedded Programming Project at the University of Glasgow.